 Now unlike some other pick your own farm visits, you can’t just turn up to Berrylicious Strawberries.
 Bookings are essential.
-They announce pick your own sessions on their Facebook page and you can now book online.
-And while it can be difficult to get a spot (they usually book out quickly), but the upside is that there’s a limited number of people picking at the same time.
-Making it a much more pleasant experience for families and you know there will be strawberries available to pick.
+They announce the pick your own sessions on their Facebook page and you must pre-book online.
+Now it can be difficult to get a spot (they usually book out quickly), but the upside is that there’s a limited number of people picking at the same time.
+This makes it a much more pleasant experience for families and you know there will be strawberries available to pick.

 On arriving at the farm, you will be greeted by a staff member shortly after entering the driveway.
-They will check your booking and this is where you pay the entry fee.
-And I believe it is cash only here.
-There is parking further along, near the strawberry sheds.
+They will check your booking and then there’s parking further along, near the strawberry sheds.

 When you arrive, a staff member will explain how things work and show you how to pick the strawberries.
 You will be given scissors and a shallow tray to collect the strawberries you want to take home.
 The tray reduces the chance of the strawberries being squashed, like would happen if you collected them in a bag.
 But you still need to make sure not to pile them up to high within the box.

 The strawberries are grown in open sheds, hanging in trays from the ceiling at about 1.5m off the ground.
 The great thing about this – apart from it looking gorgeous – is that you can pick them rain, hail or shine.
 But it also means that the ground underneath is muddy from soil and water run off.
 So gumboots or old shoes you don’t mind getting dirty are a MUST!